›› MOTOR PROTECTION IDEAL FOR PUMPS AND DIFFICULT ACCESS APPLICATIONS

 - Radiated interference from cables is reduced to a minimum

 - The unshielded motor cable can be used (cost saving)

 - Hazardous voltages and leakage currents are prevented

 One typical application for the Sinus Plus++ Filter is for protecting the bearings of an underground pump motor which is used in a combined geothermal/solar panel heating system.

-The cable run from the frequency inverter to the pump is very long and the water column provides a low impedance path back to ground which encourages current pulsing through the motor bearings.
+The cable run from the frequency inverter to the pump is very long and the water column provides a low impedance path back to the ground which encourages current pulsing through the motor bearings.
 To replace or repair the pump would be a very costly exercise.

-A REO Sinus Filter Plus ++® is connected to the output terminals of the frequency inverter to reduce the common-mode disturbances that would otherwise cause premature bearing failure.
+An REO Sinus Filter Plus ++® is connected to the output terminals of the frequency inverter to reduce the common-mode disturbances that would otherwise cause premature bearing failure.

-The general emc of the equipment is also greatly improved.
+The general EMC of the equipment is also greatly improved.